Yuuoox/movies-api/README.md

 ![alt text](https://zupimages.net/up/20/27/rgzk.png)

 ## Configure MySQL database
 You have to configure your database MySQL access in a first time.
-To do this, you must go to this file :
+To do this, you have to edit this file :
 ```
 src/main/resources/application.properties
 ```